What Organelle Does Cellular Respiration Take Place

 • Peroxisomes: These organelles break down fatty acids and detoxify harmful substances, but they are not directly involved in ATP production.

 • Chloroplasts: In plant cells, chloroplasts conduct photosynthesis, which provides the glucose used in cellular respiration.
-On the flip side, they do not participate in respiration itself.
+Still, they do not participate in respiration itself.

 Scientific Explanation: The Role of Mitochondrial Cristae